MANUAL - PLANTING TREES

 Obtain Trees

-The start is made: you have chosen tree species.
-Now the task is to see which of these trees are actually in excess in nature.
+The journey begins: you’ve selected your tree species.
+The next step is to identify which trees are in excess in nature.
 Some flexibility in this process is recommended.
-The tree you have your eye on may not always be available.
-However, trees that are good for the climate and biodiversity are always there!
+The tree you have set your sights on may not always be available.
+However, trees that contribute positively to the climate and biodiversity are always present!

 SIGN UP FOR TREES

 Sign up for trees in the Tree Planner.
-You fill in how many trees and shrubs you would like to plant.
-You also give information about the soil type and describe your ambitions.
-Harvesting groups and hubs can thus help you find the right tree or shrub.
+You specify how many trees and shrubs you want to plant.
+Additionally, you provide information about the soil type and outline your plans.
+This enables harvesting groups and hubs to assist you in finding the suitable tree or shrub.

 USING THE TREE PLANNER